TomChv/universe/CONTRIBUTING.md

 Link to markdown files (`[link](../foo.md)`) instead of relative URLs (`[link](/foo)`).

-The docs compiler will replace file links with relative URLs automatically.
+The docs' compiler will replace file links with relative URLs automatically.

 This is to avoid broken links.
 If a file gets renamed, the compiler will catch broken links and throw an error.
 Relative URLs get broken unnoticed.